cvc5/ethos/user_manual.md

     - If `t1` and `t2` are numeral values, return the binary value whose value is `t1` (modulo `2^t2`) and whose bitwidth is `t2`.
 - `(alf.to_str t1)`
     - If `t1` is a string value, return `t1`.
     - Otherwise, if `t1` is a binary or arithmetic value, return the string value corresponding to the result of printing `t1`.
+Hexadecimal values will use lowercase letters for digits greater than `9`.

 The ALF checker eagerly evaluates ground applications of computational operators.
 In other words, the term `(alf.add 1 1)` is syntactically equivalent in all contexts to `2`.